hey24sheep/vsts-flutter-tasks/README.md

 > Can I run a custom Flutter command ?

 Yes, right after the `Flutter Install` task, a `FlutterToolPath` environment variable points to the `bin` of the Flutter SDK directory.
 You just have to use `$(FlutterToolPath)` in your following tasks.
+Example: "$(FlutterToolPath)/flutter packages get"

 > Can I run Dart program ?